 The reCAPTCHA v2 (I’m not a robot check box) is harder on humans and could lower the conversion rate.
 Since it requires multiple challenges to prove you’re a human.

 This is the one you see mostly that asks you to check a box or click on a set of images to prove you are human.

 It is called the invisible reCAPTCHA v2 because all you’ll see is a floating badge on the page.

-And it is more user-friendly and provides a better onsite experience than v2 reCAPTCHA, I’m not a robot check box.
+It is more user-friendly and provides a better onsite experience than v2 reCAPTCHA; I’m not a robot check box.

-If the action is suspected of being a bot, then a checkbox test will pop up asking you to prove you’re human.
+If the action is suspected of being a bot, a checkbox test will ask you to prove you’re human.

 reCAPTCHA v2 Android